cazabe/cazabe/README.md

 - 🤓 I’m currently working on Js and python
-- 🌱 I’m currently learning Flutter, React Native.
-Mobile technology's
+- 🌱 I’m currently learning Flutter and React Native, mobile technology's
 - 🤔 I’m looking to meet new people and helping on projects
 - 💬 Ask me about anything
 - 📫 How to reach me: cazcarlos@hotmail.com